 Along with the start of packet, end of packet, and ready handshaking signals, the Completer Requester AXI4-Stream interface also asserts the appropriate BAR ID[2:0] signal to indicate to the PIO design the specific destination BAR that matched the incoming TLP.
-On reception, the PIO design state machine processes the incoming Read TLP and extracts the relevant TLP information and passes it along to the internal block RAM read request controller of the PIO design.
+On reception, the PIO design state machine processes the incoming Read TLP and extracts the relevant TLP information and passes it along to the PIO design internal block RAM read request controller.